AbisoyeAlli/AbisoyeAlli/README.md

 ### Hola!
 I'm Abisoye👋

-I develop awesome websites and web applications using in-demand web technologies.
-I currently run a consulting firm that specializes in helping small and medium-scale businesses build traction by developing websites and digital presence.
+I develop awesome websites and applications using in-demand technologies.

-I enjoy contributing to open source projects, reading great books and watching movies; comedy and romance are my favourites.
+I enjoy contributing to open source projects, developer relations, reading great books, and watching movies; comedy and romance are my favourites.
 When I have time to spare, I hangout with friends or play NBA 2k career.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...